Mritunjaypratapsinghh/Issue-Tracker-main/README.md

 MIT

 Contact
-If you have any questions or suggestions, feel free to reach out to Your Name.
+If you have any questions or suggestions, feel free to reach out to Me.
 Replace the placeholders with the actual information related to your project, such as the repository URL, technologies used, screenshots, and contact details.

-Remember to include relevant screenshots and provide a link to the video recording of your application's walkthrough.
-Additionally, specify any instructions or guidelines for potential contributors to follow.

-Make sure to update the license section with the appropriate license for your project.
-In this example, it uses the MIT license, but you can choose a different license if desired.

-Feel free to customize the README file further to provide more details about your application, its architecture, deployment instructions, or any other relevant information that would be helpful for users and contributors.